Our Central Focus—the most important things that we must do every day to fulfill our mission:

 - Team Committed—we value a unified approach to being and doing church

 - Mission Minded—we value a kingdom mindset that both stresses that we exist for the benefit of King Jesus and those who don’t yet know Him

 - Servant/Volunteer Empowered—we value an approach where the laity, not the paid staff, is the engine that drives ministry

-The sole basis of our belief is the Bible, composed of the sixty-six books of the Old and New Testaments.
+The sole basis of our belief is the Bible, composed of sixty-six books of the Old and New Testaments.
 We believe that Scripture in its entirety originated with God, and that it was given through the instrumentation of chosen men.
-Scripture thus at one and the same time speaks with the authority of God and reflects the backgrounds, styles and vocabularies of the human authors.
-We hold that the Scriptures are the unique, full and final authority on all matters on which they speak, and that there are no other writings similarly inspired by God.
+Scripture, thus, at one and the same time speaks with the authority of God and reflects the backgrounds, styles, and vocabularies of the human authors.
+We hold that the Scriptures are unique, full and final authority on all matters on which we speak, and there are no other writings similarly inspired by God.
 It is free from any error in the original manuscripts.
 Therefore, it is to be believed in all that it teaches, obeyed in all that it requires, and trusted in all that it promises.
 We will neither add to nor detract from it.

 We believe that there is one true God, eternally existing in three persons—Father, Son and Holy Spirit—each of whom possesses equally all attributes of the Deity and the characteristics of personality.
 In the beginning God created the world out of nothing and all the things therein, thus manifesting the glory of his power, wisdom and goodness.
 By his sovereign power, he continues to sustain his creation, and by his providence he orders the affairs of men and nations according to his own wise, eternal plan.